 - An integration marketplace.
 It can be white-labeled and embedded in an app to provide end users with a self-activated, in-app integration experience.

-- An embedded designer that allows sophisticated end-users to build, deploy, and manage their own integrations with B2B SaaS apps.
+- An embedded designer tthat enables customers to build their own integrations between a software company's B2B SaaS product and the customers' other apps.

 - Integration deployment and support tools.
 Lets customer-facing teams configure, deploy, monitor, and troubleshoot customers' integrations.